-Did you experience Netflix app not working on windows 10?
+Did you experience the Netflix app not working on Windows 10?
 Netflix app stopped working, there is no sound, or it’s a black screen when you start playing a video.
 Or Netflix app failed to open with different Errors like There is a problem connecting, Netflix app Stuck on the loading screen, An error occurred loading this content, System configuration error, while open the app loads for a few seconds and then simply closes.
-Also users report Netflix works on google chrome and internet explorer but not the app at all. keeps getting the error message,
+Also, users report Netflix works on google chrome and internet explorer but not the app at all. keeps getting the error message,

 System Configuration Error

 There is a problem with the Windows media element that is preventing playback.
 Please make sure you have the latest Windows Updates and Video Drivers installed.

 Fix Netflix app not working on windows 10

 This problem can cause due to multiple reasons such as with App cache, incorrect network configuration, outdated device driver, Security software, or buggy windows update.
 So, first of all, check and make sure You have a stable internet connection, System Date and Time settings are correct, your device has installed the latest Windows Updates.
 Or you can check and install them from settings -> update & security -> windows update -> check for updates.
 Also, suggest you update your graphics card drivers and check if it helps.

 You can update drivers from the Device Manager.